KathTheDragon/PIE-Etymology-Project/Anatolian/anatolian.md

 References: [EDHIL]\: 168 "_aku-_"

 <!-- References -->
-[Spence (2021)]: ./bibliography.md#Spence-2021 "The Origin of the Hittite mēma/i- Verbs"
 [EDHIL]: ./references.md#Kloekhorst-2008 "Etymological Dictionary of the Hittite Inherited Lexicon (Khloekhorst 2008)"
 [Melchert (2010)]: ./references.md#Melchert-2010 "The Word for ‘mouth’ in Hittite and Proto-Indo-European"
 [Melchert (2012)]: ./references.md#Melchert-2012 "Hittite ḫi-Verbs of the Type -āC₁i, -aC₁C₁anzi"